 Sadly, when we tested this VPN on IPv6 connection we suffered straight IPv6 IP leaks as well as IPv6 WebRTC leaks.
 This is pretty bad and means that you will need to completely disable IPv6 to make this VPN work securely.

-The Android client is an easy to use app that gives users the option to connect using IKEv2, OpenVPN and KeepSolid Wise (OpenVPN TCP or UDP over port 443) protocols are also available.
+The Android VPN app is easy to use and gives users the option to connect using IKEv2, OpenVPN and KeepSolid Wise (OpenVPN TCP or UDP over port 443) protocols are also available.
 In addition, a Killswitch is available on this platform.

 Auto connect on WiFi feature allows people to stay safe as they move around and use public WiFi; this stops them from accidentally connected to an untrusted (and unprotected) WiFi hotspot (such as an evil twin hotspot belonging to a criminal).